sam-c-c/Event-Hub-Demo/README.md

 Repeat the step above for the EventHub.Listener.

-Finally, right click the EventHub.Dispatch & Start Without Debugging.
+Finally, rebuild the solution, right click the EventHub.Dispatch & Start Without Debugging.
 Do the same for the EventHub.Listener.

 You can then send a request using a tool like Postman or Insomnia to the Dispatch endpoint: